Visualization Selection Guide

 scatter_kws={'alpha': 0.3})

 The shaded band is the confidence interval.
-A wide band means the relationship is weak or the sample is small.
+A wide band means the link is weak or the sample is small.

-A scatter plot shows association, not cause.
-If duration and amount are correlated, it's because most pricing is time-based — not a discovery.
+A scatter plot shows that two things move together.
+It does not show that one causes the other.
+If duration and amount are linked, that is mostly because pricing is time-based — not a discovery.

 Common mistake: ignoring outliers

-A few outliers can make a real correlation invisible, or create an apparent one that doesn't exist.
-Always check whether the pattern holds after removing extreme values.
+A few outliers can hide a real pattern, or create one that is not really there.
+Always check whether the pattern still holds after you remove extreme values.

-7. Heatmap — Values Across a Two-Dimensional Grid
+7. Heatmap — Values Across a 2-D Grid

-Use when: you have a matrix of values — a correlation table, or a pivot table with two categorical dimensions.
+Use when: you have a matrix of values — a correlation table, or a pivot table with two category dimensions.

 # correlation heatmap